Lex-DRL/Py-docstring-to-text/README.md

 Also, when it comes to lists:
 - You probably want to separate items with new lines.
 - However, you don't want to preserve lines inside each item.
+And...
-* And you might need various bullet characters.
+* ... you might need various bullet characters.
 • Including unicode ones.
 And don't forget that the list still needs to be separated from the following text.
 ```